LukDrey/eDNA_teaching_2023/README.md

 ```

-  2. What are the important variables in the Quality report?
+> :memo: **Question 2:** What are the important variables in the Quality report?
 What differences do you notice between the two files?

 # 3. Demultiplexing
   * we need the barcodes to distinguish the samples